 - In People's General, Russia comprises the Western Alliance with the US and several other nations against China-dominated Eastern Alliance.

 - Becoming a NATO and EU member is actually a possible scenario for Russia's future, but even amid detente, relations with NATO and the EU are likely to sour as they are to sweeten.

 - From the cultural aspect, Russia (particularly its literature, music, painting, philosophy and architecture) is classified as a part of the West.
 The fact that Slavs as a whole are unambiguously European helps the case.
-For Asian countries especially, the description of the Soviet-US conflict during the Cold War as "East vs. West" is liable to cause some head-scratching, since they see both Americans and Russians as part of the Western World.
+For Asian countries especially, the description of the Soviet-US conflict during the Cold War as "East vs. West" is liable to cause some head-scratching (or else scoffing at the idea that white people think Europe and its ex-colonies are the whole world), since they see both Americans and Russians as part of the Western World.

 - The Islamic countries invariably see Russia (and all the other Christian states) as a part of the Western world; a number of European scholars are also inclined towards this point of view (for details, check out the Other Wiki).
 Ironically, Christianity itself originated in the Middle East, and the Russian Eastern Orthodox faith itself is a cousin to the appropriately named Oriental Orthodox churches such as those in Egypt and Ethiopia.
 Thus, while the Russian faith is "Eastern", Oriental Orthodoxy still treats it as western.